Wantonfury/AllPause/README.md

 # All Pause

 ## Introduction
-A simple python application that can pause foreground apps as well as custom apps with customizable hotkeys for each.
+A simple python application that can pause foreground apps as well as specific apps with customizable hotkeys for each.